Optimal Transport-based Conformal Prediction: Multi-Output Regression

-\paragraph{Experiments on simulated data.} We first consider a similar setting as that of \Cref{subsec:OTCP_reg}, where the score $s(X,Y)$ is now distributed as $\sqrt{X} \zeta$.
+\paragraph{Experiments on simulated data.\;} We first consider a similar setting as that of \Cref{subsec:OTCP_reg}, where the score $s(X,Y)$ is now distributed as $\sqrt{X} \zeta$.
 Consequently, the variance of the residual increases with $X$, which suggests that wider quantiles should be constructed for larger values of $X$. \Cref{FigIllustRegression2} confirms that OT-CP+ effectively constructs adaptive prediction regions with the desired $\alpha$-coverage.
-To quantify this more precisely, we evaluate the empirical coverage conditionally on $X$: \Cref{subfigHeteroscCoverage} reports box plots of $\mathbb{P}(Y_{\rm test} \in \Ca(X_{\text{test}}) \vert X_{\rm test } \in \mathcal{I})$ for several choices of subsets $\mathcal{I} \subset [0,2]$.
-Our results show that OT-CP+ satisfies the conditional coverage guarantee.
+To quantify this more precisely, we evaluate the empirical coverage conditionally on $X$: \Cref{subfigHeteroscCoverage} reports box plots of $\mathbb{P}(Y_{\rm test} \in \Ca(X_{\text{test}}) \vert X_{\rm test } \in \mathcal{I})$ for several choices of subsets $\mathcal{I} \subset [0,2]$, showing that OT-CP+ satisfies approximate conditional coverage.
+Note that computational time is larger for OT-CP+ than OT-CP, as it requires to solve multiple OT problems (see Figure \ref{fig:timeOTCP} in Appendix \ref{additionalexp}).

-\paragraph{Experiments on real data.} Next, we evaluate OT-CP+ on real datasets sourced from Mulan \citep{tsoumakas2011mulan}.
+\paragraph{Experiments on real data.\;} Next, we evaluate OT-CP+ on real datasets sourced from Mulan \citep{tsoumakas2011mulan}, with dataset statistics summarized in \Cref{tab:datasets}.
 We also implement a concurrent CP method \citep{messoudi2022ellipsoidal}, that is an adaptive extension of the previous ellipsoidal approach \citep{johnstone2021conformal}.
 Specifically, \citet{messoudi2022ellipsoidal} construct ellipsoidal prediction sets that account for local geometry, by estimating the covariance of $Y\vert X$ with the $k$-nearest neighbors ($k$NN) of $X$.